sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-linux.md

 ### Configure localhost monitoring

-Set the `resources` section as follows to monitor your localhost using the `osCommand` protocol:
+The `metricshub-example.yaml` file you copied already contains the necessary configuration to monitor your localhost through OS Command.
+The relevant section should look like this:

 ```yaml
 resources: